 Publicly funded in vitro fertilization treatments are limited (between one and three treatments depending on the criteria) and are subject to substantial waiting lists, which rely on the local health financing region, which increases the potential inequity of health care support.
 Assisted reproductive technology throughout the country.

 Infertility tests through blood tests can be covered with public funds; however, additional investigations may not be covered publicly in the absence of explicit gynecological complications.

 Research such as a hysterosalpingogram may be covered, but the waiting list may exceed six weeks, while a private-source sonohysterogram may cost $ NZ900 but is available.

 Many New Zealanders select self-funded in vitro fertilization cycles, at approximately $ NZ10,000 per cycle, and other forms of assisted reproductive technology.

 Like intrauterine insemination, at approximately $ NZ1200, using the services of private fertility clinics, which in itself is a growing local industry.

 People who use private services are generally not covered by personal health insurance policies in New Zealand.

 In Jordan, not everyone has insurance coverage for research and treatment of fertility.
-The army forces cover the members of the army for all the investigations and treatments of infertility.
+The army forces cover the army members for all the investigations and treatments of infertility.
 It also covers three trials of in vitro fertilization in cases of primary infertility.

-Some insurance companies cover the diagnosis and treatment of infertility for people with government health insurance, but will not cover any of the techniques of assisted reproduction.
+Some insurance companies cover the diagnosis and treatment of infertility for people with government health insurance but will not cover any of the assisted reproduction techniques.

-In the private sector, there are many centers offering private treatment for infertility, including assisted reproduction techniques.
+Many centers offer private treatment for infertility in the private sector, including assisted reproduction techniques.
 Conventional cost of in vitro fertilization 1170JD = 1654 US $, ICSI costs 1270 JD = 1797 US $ Both prices include assisted hatching.